greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 GitHub issues can also be used for formal peer review by independent or journal-selected reviewers.
 A reviewer conducting open peer review can create issues using their own GitHub account, as [one reviewer](https://github.com/greenelab/meta-review/issues/124) did for this manuscript.
 Alternatively, a reviewer can post feedback with a pseudonymous GitHub account or have a trusted third party such as a journal editor post their comments anonymously.
-Authors can elect to respond to reviews in the GitHub issues or a public [response letter](https://github.com/greenelab/meta-review/blob/813f461fe719d8fe7bcda78871cfad106f83dfe7/content/response-to-reviewers.md), creating open peer review.
+Authors can elect to respond to reviews in the GitHub issues or a public [response letter](https://github.com/greenelab/meta-review/blob/v3.0/content/response-to-reviewers.md), creating open peer review.
-** TODO: update `response-to-reviewers.md` URL once it is finalized **

 Although we developed Manubot with collaborative writing in mind, it can also be helpful for individuals preparing scholarly documents.
 Authors may choose to make their changes directly to the `master` branch, forgoing pull requests and reviews.